rayfin-ucsd/CSE151AGroupProject/README.md

 ## E. Discussion

+In our analysis of the U.S. Government Revenue Collections, we explored a variety of methods and techniques all the way from data preprocessing to model application.
+Initially, we weren't sure what variables would contribute the most to predicting future revenue collections, but through exploratory data analysis, we identified key predictors such as fiscal quarter, electronic category, and channel type.
+After cleaning and processing, and through identifying key variables, we were able to start model creation.
+Our first attempt wasn't great, and highlighted the limitations of linear regression for our complex dataset, particularly in capturing the nonlinear relationships between predictors and revenue collections.
+This guided our next attempts at modeling, by using more complicated models (i.e., neural networks), which allowed for a more nuanced prediction of future revenue collections.
+The accuracy of Model 2/3 were significantly better, as the deep learning techniques implemented in Model 2/3 adapted more flexibly to the dataset, capturing complex patterns that linear models could not.
+If we were to continue further creating a new model, a next step would be to explore hybrid models that combine both deep neural networks and traditional statistical methods, such as ensemble techniques or boosting methods.
+These could offer even greater predictive accuracy and robustness by leveraging both approaches.
+Overall, this project has showcased the importance of flexibility in model selection and the value of iteratively testing out different methods.

 ### Exploratory data analysis (EDA)

 The frequency tables reveal that most of the revenue comes from certain categories (IRS Tax and Non-Tax) which confirms our hypothesis that certain avenues are more profitable than others.